maartje/trivago/readme.md

 ============

-* Evaluate sentiment analyzer by comparing score for topic 'rooms' with rating for rooms (and other rated topics)
+* Evaluate sentiment analyzer by comparing score for topic 'rooms' with ratings for rooms (and other rated topics)
 * Training sentiment phrase values by using rated topics (as mentioned above)
 * Experiment with other scoring heuristics